mila-iqia/slurm-queue-time-pred/docs/3_Train_on_past_data.md

 <div align="justify">This section presents the results obtained for each of the test days between the 21st and the last day of data from the Cedar cluster.
 Rather than testing the model on the last day only, we chose a range of test days to account for potential variability in jobs on the last day compared to previous days.
 We decided to explore values of <code>test_day>=21</code> in order to have sufficient data for training.
 <br><br>
 The following plot shows the average MSE (y-axis) with the standard deviation over the training and test set for a sample of experiments where the model was trained on past data.
-We used the 7-layer model described in <a href="1_Methods.md"> Methods</a>.
+We used the model described in <a href="1_Methods.md"> Methods</a> for Cedar.
 The x-axis represents each of the days selected for testing between the 21st and the last day of the dataset.
 <br><br>
 <div align="center">
  <table>